 Which Style of Carry-on Bag is Best For You?

 Backpack, suitcase or weekender?
 It’s the eternal question for both frequent and sporadic travellers looking for the perfect carry-on luggage.
-With endless options in every category – do I want aluminium or polycarbonate?
+With endless options in every category (aluminium or polycarbonate?
 Do I need a built-in USB charger?
-What colour does this come in?
-Choosing the right one for you can be a tricky task.
-Luckily, we’ve done the work: here’s our guide to the best carry-on bags on the market.
+What colour does this come in?), choosing the right one for you can be a tricky task.
+We’ve done the work for you: here’s our guide to the best carry-on bags on the market.

 Image credit: July